-The classic gingerbread houses that are so crooked cause they’re sinking!
-Don’t be fooled: this spot is not as peaceful as it looks, because this is the Damrak, the street that connects the central station with the Dam square – where every single tourist goes.
+The classic gingerbread houses are so crooked because they’re sinking!
+Don’t be fooled: this spot is not as peaceful as it looks because it is the Damrak, the street that connects the central station with the Dam square—where every tourist goes.

 TIP the light is best at the end of the day when the sun is setting but not quite yet!

 On any canal cruise, you’ll pass this point and have the best view, but you can also visit Thorbeckeplein (right next to Rembrandtplein) and look to the south for your Amsterdam photography.